-When your insurance company drops you, it must give you a reason for failing to renew your policy.
+When your insurance company drops you, it will likely include a reason for failing to renew your policy.
 Sometimes, the company stops writing all policies in a particular area or state.
 If this is the case, you shouldn’t have any trouble getting insurance from another company that provides coverage in your area.
 Companies may refuse to renew a policy because of your claims history – for example, if you made too many claims in a short period of time.
 They may say the refusal to renew is due to your “status change.”
 This could mean anything from a change in your credit report to something they don’t like about your living situation.
-Call your agent or the company directly and ask for a clear explanation.
+In states like New York, the insurer is required to include the reason with the cancellation notice, but check the laws specific to your state.
+If no explanation is included, contact your insurer and ask for the reason.

 Apply to Other Companies

 Even while you’re dealing with the first insurance company, apply to other companies.
 If they refuse to insure you as well, compare their reasons for denying you insurance to your first carrier’s.
 If you have a bad claims history, if you live in an area the company considers to be high risk – such as in a coastal area prone to hurricanes – or if you own certain breeds of dogs, companies may deny you outright.
 Keep looking for other companies.

 Contact your state’s insurance commission and ask them for recommendations of companies you should contact.
 If you live in an area where hurricanes are likely, for instance, your state should be able to provide a list of insurers who are still writing policies for homes in your area.
 Many states have pools of insurance providers – called "FAIR" or Fair Access to Insurance Requirements pools – which are required to provide homeowners insurance to high-risk homeowners, such as someone who’s filed a lot of claims.
 The cost of this insurance may be high, however.
 There are 33 states that have FAIR in place, including Alabama, California, Iowa, Massachusetts, New York, Ohio, Texas, Washington and West Virginia.